XNA considering deannexation from Highfill

 HIGHFILL, Ark.
-(KNWA/KFTA) – The Northwest Arkansas Regional Airport is considering deannexation from Highfill.
-The decision will heavily impact the future plans for both the city and the airport.
+(KNWA/KFTA) – The Northwest Arkansas Regional Airport is considering deannexation from Highfill, a decision that will heavily impact the future plans for both the city and the airport.

 Highfill is a small town, only holding around 2,500 residents.
 Highfill mayor, Michelle Rieff, said there’s hardly any business or industry within city limits to generate sales tax.
 Most of the sales tax revenue comes from the airport.

-Rieff estimates the amount to be around $500,000 in tax revenue going to the city annually.
+Rieff estimates around $500,000 in tax revenue going to the city annually.
 XNA officials, however, estimate that number could be anywhere between $500,000 and $1 million.

 The city has a $4 million budget.
 Rieff said losing the annual sales tax could be catastrophic for the city.